Politics of Minnesota: Hubert Humphrey

 Hubert Humphrey (May 27, 1911 – January 13, 1978) was the 38th Vice President of the United States, serving under President Lyndon Johnson.
 Humphrey twice served as a United States Senator from Minnesota, and served as Democratic Majority Whip.
 He was a founder of the Minnesota Democratic–Farmer–Labor Party and Americans for Democratic Action.
 He served as mayor of Minneapolis from July 2, 1945, to November 30, 1948.
-In 1968 Humphrey was the nominee of the Democratic Party in the United States presidential election but lost to Republican Richard M. Nixon.
+In 1968 Humphrey was the nominee of the Democratic Party in the United States presidential election but lost to Republican Richard Nixon.
 In one of the most renowned speeches in American political history, Humphrey told the 1948 Democratic National Convention: "the time has arrived in America for the Democratic Party to get out of the shadows of states' rights and walk forthrightly into the bright sunshine of human rights," winning support for a pro-civil-rights plank in the Party's platform.